ForEvolve/forevolve.github.io/_drafts/en/2021-02-05-learn-coding-with-dot-net-core-part-1.md

 **IntroToDotNet.csproj**

 `[name of the directory].csproj` (`IntroToDotNet.csproj`) is an XML file defining project properties.
-This file can be used to configure more advanced scenarios.
+We can use this file to configure more advanced scenarios.
-We won't get into more details, but know that you need one.
+We won't get into more details but know that you need one `csproj` file.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">